-- A. Computation of Sign Face of Individual Signs: The entire area within a single continuous perimeter enclosing all elements (individual letters and/or logo) of the sign which form an integral part of the display including the perimeter border. - B. Computation of Area of Multi-Face Signs: The sign surface for a sign with more than one sign Face shall be computed by adding together the area of all sign Faces on the sign. - C. Computation of Height: The height of a sign shall be computed as the distance from the base of the sign at average grade to the top of the highest attached component of the sign.
+- A. Computation of Sign Face of Individual Signs: The entire area within a single continuous rectangle enclosing all elements (individual letters and/or logo) of the sign which form an integral part of the display including the perimeter border. - B. Computation of Area of Multi-Face Signs: Only one side of a multi-faced sign shall be considered when determining the sign area, provided that the faces are equal in size and the interior angle formed by the faces is less than 45 degrees.
+When these conditions are not met, all faces of the sign shall be considered in calculating the sign area.

+C. Computation of Height: The height of a sign shall be computed as the distance from the base of the sign at average grade to the top of the highest attached component of the sign.